-Sam Kass, former White House chef and Senior Policy Advisor on Nutrition, said it best when he said,
+Sam Kass, former White House chef and Senior Policy Advisor on Nutrition, said it best,

 “Water is our original energy drink.”

-And since the purpose of keystone habits is to “spark chain reactions,” upping water intake is a great one to adopt.
-At first glance, it may not seem like a game changer—but it may be the small, repeatable action that ignites and sustains your team’s drive.
+And since the purpose of keystone habits is to “spark chain reactions,” upping water intake is an easy one to adopt.
+At first glance, it may not seem like a game changer—but it can be the small, repeatable action that ignites and sustains your team’s drive.

 “We have a weekly chart, that shows what each person has decided their daily water goal will be, and we mark tallies on the board every time a glass/jar/bottle is finished.
 It’s not a ‘scoreboard’ per se, but seeing how you compare to your teammates is certainly a great motivator!”

 After starting healthier habits in the office with Bevi leading the charge, Nikki says she saw her team transition to a healthier lifestyle in other ways too.
 Activities such as impromptu cycling, dance, and rock climbing classes made it into the team’s afterhours outings—something that wouldn’t surprise Charles Duhigg one bit.

 As Nikki mentioned, creating a water drinking chart helps monitor and share her team’s progress.
 This form of visual accountability is key, so give your own team something fun to look at along the way.

 If you need some inspiration, consider grouping employees by flavor preferences so can you pit the lemon lovers against the cucumber crusaders.
 A little friendly competition never hurt anyone!

 Another option—or water badge of honor—is using rubber bands on water bottles to show how much each person drinks.